 PJM will assign to each LSE a pro-rata amount of the MW capability from each generator that is designated to the transmission zone or load aggregation zone based on the LSE's percentage of the total peak load in the transmission zone or in the load aggregation zone.

 LSE is notified of the generation resource assignments.
-Each LSE chooses the set of ARRs that it wants to request based on the generator sources it was assigned.
-The requested ARRs must source at the designated generator and must sink at the LSEs aggregate load in the transmission zone or in the load aggregation zone.
-The ARR request is limited to an amount not greater than the designated MW amount.
+Each LSE chooses the set of ARRs that it wants to request based on the generator sources it was assigned, or available hubs, zones, or interfaces.
+The requested ARRs must source at the designated generator or available hub, zone, or interface and must sink at the LSEs aggregate load in the transmission zone or in the load aggregation zone.
+The ARR request is limited to an amount not greater than the designated MW amount when a designated generator is selected as the source point.